The Investment Treaty Arbitration Review: Enforcement of Awards

 i The legal regimes

-Today there are 168 contracting parties to the New York Convention.10 The New York Convention applies 'only to differences arising out of legal relationships, whether contractual or not, which are considered as commercial under the national law of the [s]tate making such declaration'.11 The framework of the Convention generally calls upon each contracting state to recognise and enforce foreign arbitral awards unless the award exhibits one or more enumerated defects.12 Finally, the New York Convention envisions that the courts of the arbitral seat (or under the law of which the award is made)13 will retain exclusive authority to annul the award.
-An award's annulment constitutes a ground upon which other enforcing courts may refuse recognition of that award.14
+There are currently 168 contracting parties to the New York Convention.10 The Convention applies 'only to differences arising out of legal relationships, whether contractual or not, which are considered as commercial under the national law of the [s]tate making such declaration'.11 The framework of the Convention generally calls on each contracting state to recognise and enforce foreign arbitral awards unless the award exhibits one or more enumerated defects.12 Finally, the New York Convention envisions that the courts of the arbitral seat (or under the law of which the award is made)13 will retain exclusive authority to annul the award.
+An award's annulment constitutes a ground on which other enforcing courts may refuse recognition of that award.14

-The Panama Convention is substantially similar to the New York Convention, and was designed to mirror the New York Convention and promote international commercial arbitration in Latin America.15 While there are a few differences between the treaties,16 United States courts called upon to apply the Panama Convention have stated the goal of achieving the same result as if the award was being enforced under the New York Convention.17
+The Panama Convention is substantially similar to the New York Convention, and was designed to mirror the latter and promote international commercial arbitration in Latin America.15 Although there are a few differences between the treaties,16 United States courts called on to apply the Panama Convention have stated the goal of achieving the same result as if the award was being enforced under the New York Convention.17

 ii The process for enforcing arbitral awards

 Enforcing an arbitral award generally requires two steps.
 First, the award must be 'recognised' and converted into a domestic judgment.
 Second, the resulting judgment may be enforced through domestic procedures governing the execution of judgments.

 Recognition confers on an arbitral award, after finding it free of fundamental defects, judicial imprimatur, and renders it capable of enforcement through compulsory measures.
 Under the United States Federal Arbitration Act – the second chapter of which contains the implementing legislation for the New York Convention – the act of recognition is also referred to as 'confirmation'.22